wouterbeek/prolog_rdf/README.md

 〈_:2, rdf:rest, _:3〉
 ```

-Since the RDF linked list notation is rather verbose library **plRdf** allows RDF lists to be read back as Prolog lists, preserving both nesting and RDF datatypes:
+Since the RDF linked list notation is rather verbose library **plRdf** allows RDF lists to be read back as Prolog lists, preserving both nesting and taking the RDF datatypes into account:

 ```prolog
 ?- rdf_list($_X, Y).